Activities

 Cromarty, a beautiful 18th century harbour town, with elegant sandstone ‘merchant’ houses, is the nearest town to Newhall Mains.
 In its heyday in the early 19th century, it was bustling with activity: fishing, sail making, hemp rope making, creel making.
 During the First World War, the Cromarty Firth’s natural deep water anchorage was full of British military installations, and anti-submarine net and boom defences stretched between the two headlands, the North and South Sutors.
 The Moray Firth abounds with bottlenose dolphins and these can be viewed from Chanonry Point, near Fortrose, where the tide-race gap between the point and Fort George on the other side of the sea is only just over half a mile wide.
 In winter, huge numbers of wildfowl and waders congregate to feed in nearby Udale Bay.

-Wildlife Watching
+Sea Trips & Wildlife Watching

 Flying Experiences

-Whisky Tours
+Guided Tours